anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Limiting the number of repeated failed login attempts (configurable) reduces the risk of unauthorised access via password guessing (Bruce force attack) - sec.mon.006.
-The restriction on the number of consecutive failed login attempts (“lockout_failure_attempts”) and any actions post such access attempts (such as locking the account where the “lockout_duration” is left unspecified) should abide by the operator’s policies.
-For example, an operator may restrict the number of consecutive failed login attempts to 3 (“lockout_failure_attempts = 3”) and lock the account preventing any further access and where the account is unlocked by getting necessary approvals.
+The restriction on the number of consecutive failed login attempts ("lockout_failure_attempts") and any actions post such access attempts (such as locking the account where the "lockout_duration" is left unspecified) should abide by the operator's policies.
+For example, an operator may restrict the number of consecutive failed login attempts to 3 ("lockout_failure_attempts = 3") and lock the account preventing any further access and where the account is unlocked by getting necessary approvals.